Carolista/swd-react-demo/README.md

 A simplified version of the front end React app for the art gallery demo that will be continued in Unit 2.

 > Students: Fork and clone this to your local machine.
-Make sure you run the React project from the project folder, not the main repo folder.
 ---

 ### Part 1